lavoneharris/Business-Continuity-Plan-/README.md

 <h1>Business Continuity Plan</h1>
 For demonstration purposes I have a fictional tech company similar to Apple and how they may make a Business Continuity Plan.
 This fictional Tech company is called Kiwi and it is a direct competitor to Apple, Google, and Samsung
 <h2>Description</h2>
-This lab will explain Business Continuity Plans amd for demonstration purposes I have a fictional tech company similar to Apple and how they may make a Business Continuity Plan.
+This lab will explain Business Continuity Plans and for demonstration purposes I have a fictional tech company similar to Apple and how they may make a Business Continuity Plan.
 This fictional Tech company is called Kiwi and it is a direct competitor to Apple, Google, and Samsung. <br>